toddsellon/SpaceCraft/README.md

 - **release** entityId faction
 	- Tells SpaceCraft to stop controlling the specified entity.
 This is intended to be used by other mods.
 	- /sc release 12345 ARC
+- **complete**
+	- Tells your faction to complete the current building project (super laggy)
+	- /sc complete
+- **pay**
+	- Pays off any outstanding balance for your faction.
+A balance is incurred whenever a construction project is started and the faction has to pay off the cost of one battery to avoid garbage collection.

 ## Settings